anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 node:delete_tree ()
 ~~~~~~~~~~~~~~~~~~~~~

-Delete database tree pointed to by node object.
+Deprecated and replaced by kill.